Qin Yongmin

 Qin Yongmin (秦永敏 (Qín Yǒngmǐn)) (born 11 August 1953) is a Chinese author, political commentator, human rights activist and co-founder of the Democratic Party of China.

 Qin was a worker of Wuhan Steel Corporation.
 At the end of the 1970s, he edited and published "The Bell", a journal in Wuhan promoting democracy.
 In 1980, he participated in establishing "The preparatory group of the Democracy Party of China".
 He was arrested in 1981 and sentenced to eight years in prison for "counter-revolutionary propaganda and incitement sin".
 He was released from prison in 1989.

 Qin participated in the launch of the "Peace Charter" movement in Beijing on 14 January 1993.
-He was the drafter of "Peace Charter", the first programme for a democracy movement in China after 1949.
+He was the drafter of "Peace Charter", the first program for a democracy movement in China after 1949.
 The charter demanded redress for the suppression of the Tiananmen Square protests of 1989 and release of political prisoners.
 Qin was then convicted of the crime of "disturbing social order" and sentenced to two years' re-education through labor.

-In 1997, Qin published an open letter to Jiang Zemin, demanding the Communist Party of China carry out political reform in China in order to achieve constitutional democracy.
-He founded "The Communication of PRC Human Rights Watch" in Wuhan in 1998, and issued hundreds of reports on the reality of human rights in China.
+In 1997, Qin published an open letter to Jiang Zemin, demanding the Chinese Communist Party carry out political reform in China in order to achieve constitutional democracy.
+He founded "The Communication of PRC Human Rights Watch" in Wuhan in 1998, and published hundreds of reports on human rights in China.
 In the same year, Qin publicly established the Hubei Province Committee of The Democracy Party of China.
 He was arrested and sentenced to 12 years in prison for "subversion of state power".